 - $30 per family member to attend one-day session; includes publications, staffing and lunch

 - On-campus housing is available the night before and the night of an orientation session for family members and their students.
-A double room (2 single beds) is $55 and a single room (1 single bed) is $45.
+A double room (2 single beds) is $65 (charge for student and one guest).
+Each additional guest housing is $65.
 You must register through our orientation registration webpage prior to arriving for orientation.

 Every newly admitted student who has paid his/her admissions’ deposit should receive an invitation from the Orientation Office starting at the middle of May.
 (Invitations are continuously mailed to students and families beginning at the middle of May.)
 In addition, family members should receive a separate invitation to the family program.
 Simply visit the Orientation Registration website to complete the registration and payment form.
 If you do not receive an invitation via postal mail by May 31, please contact our office so we may assist you either over the phone (607-777-2878) or through email (email@example.com).
 Please contact our office at the phone number above for assistance.

 Family Orientation has many sessions designed specifically to answer any questions you may have as parents or family members of Binghamton University’s newest students.
 Whether you are a "First Timer," with your first student attending college, or a “Veteran,” with at least one other student in your family who has attended college, we have created informational sessions throughout the program to meet your needs and provide you with information specific to Binghamton University.

 In order to attain the most from your attendance at the Orientation program, please plan on attending all sessions.
 The program begins with check-in from 7:30am to 9:30am and concludes with an information fair around 5:30pm.
 Below are some highlights of the program, as well as a general schedule.

 Family Transition Presentations: Special programs designed to address issues such as health/wellness and personal safety, campus policies, student and campus life issues, and resources available to assist families with their questions and concerns.
 Look for more details at check-in.